 The Basics of Drying vs Non-drying Oils

-- Drying oils thicken and harden once they’re exposed to air, creating a tough coating that protects surfaces but doesn’t leave much room for flexibility.
+- Drying oils contain a high proportion of oleic acid and linoleic acid.
+These unsaturated fatty acids readily undergo a chemical process called polymerization which causes drying oils to thicken and harden once they’re exposed to oxygen, creating a tough coating that protects surfaces but doesn’t leave much room for flexibility.
 They essentially transform from a liquid to a solid, providing a sturdy, durable finish to whatever surface you’re applying them to.

-- Non-drying oils won’t harden when exposed to air.
-Instead, they stay very close to their liquid form and will wash off with soap and water.
+- Non-drying oils have a lower linoleic acid and free fatty acids content and remain liquid at room temperature.
+It won’t harden when exposed to air, stays very close to its liquid form, and will wash off with soap and water.
 For that reason, they will need to be reapplied and are really more of a treatment than a long-lasting finish.

-These partially harden, but while this may seem like a good compromise, don’t be fooled.
+There are also semi-drying oils that partially harden, but while a semi-drying oil may seem like a good compromise, don’t be fooled.
 Semi-drying oils give off an unpleasant smell that seems to linger, and they feel like they stay sticky long after you’ve wrapped up your project.
 That makes for a potentially messy finish and an unpleasant feel if you plan on touching the surface anytime soon.
 Imagine using corn, cottonseed, sesame or grapeseed oil as a woodworking finish and you’ll get an idea of how a semi-drying oil would perform.

 Drying Oils: Examples and Use

-Quite a few popular drying oil finishes fall into this category, including:
+Quite a few popular drying oils fall into this category, including:

 - Linseed oil